PyCQA/pycodestyle/README.rst

 http://github.com/cburroughs/pep8.py/
 http://github.com/jcrocholl/pep8/

-(Yes it's lame two have two that are not forks of one another.
-At some point in the future it is hoped some git magic will clean this situating up.)
+(Yes it's lame to have two that are not forks of one another.
+At some point in the future it is hoped some git magic will clean this situation up.)